 Let’s focus on erotica—written explicit content—for a minute.

-Erotica, simply put, is literature that describes sex in graphic detail, often in order to arouse the reader.
+Erotica, simply put, is literature that describes sex in graphic detail, often to arouse the reader.
 Many romance novels contain sexually explicit language, and there are countless websites online dedicated to telling explicit stories about sexual encounters, real and fictional.

 We’ve received many questions about this type of material from people who want to know if reading these highly exciting stories can be as unhealthy as watching porn.